gitguuddd/Best-README-Template/README.md

 If you want to run the app on another platform (like Heroku or Vercel), similar steps can be followed—just ensure your environment variables are set properly for your database connection.

-## Roadmap

-- [x] Initial setup with React and Node.js
-- [x] User authentication (JWT-based)
-- [ ] Task creation and management features
-- [ ] Add user notifications and reminders
-- [ ] Implement multi-user collaboration features
-- [ ] Optimize for mobile devices
-- [ ] Set up CI/CD pipeline for automated testing and deployments

-This roadmap outlines the planned features and improvements for **MyAwesomeApp**.
-Completed items are checked off, while upcoming features remain in progress or under consideration.

 ## Version History